 Call the lender and credit agencies if you notice any discrepancies such as closed accounts showing as active, higher debt amounts than you owe, or inaccurate monthly payments.
 All these factors may hurt your credit score and qualification.

-Avoid common mistakes that lead to bad credit;
+Avoid common mistakes that lead to bad credit

 - All payments are important.
 In today’s digital world, all accounts are somehow connected.

-If you’ve made some of the above mentioned mistakes, you can still qualify for a loan.
+If you’ve made any of the above mentioned mistakes, you can still qualify for a loan.
 Specially, if the loan will put you in a better financial situation.
 There are at least 5 ways to receive a loan without having a perfect credit.

-- 1. Apply to Credit Unions
+1. Apply to Credit Unions

-- 2. Reach out to family and friends
+2. Reach out to family and friends

-- 3. Get a co-signer
+3. Get a co-signer

 Asking a friend or family member to co-sign a loan is a great option.
-Not only will their good credit help you qualify at a better rate than you would get with your bad credit; it will also help you rebuild your credit if you make all your payments on time.
+A co-signer with good credit will help you qualify for a better loan than you would with your bad credit.
+It will also help rebuild your credit if you make all your payments on time.
 Don’t forget the loan is tied to both your credits.
 Thus, if you miss a payment, you will ruin your co-signers credit and adversely affect someone kind enough to help you when you needed it.

-- 4. Turn to Personal Loan Lenders
+4. Turn to Personal Loan Lenders

 If your credit or income is not good enough to meet any lenders guidelines, the best chance of getting a loan is seeking a secured loan.
 A secured loan is a loan granted based on a tangible asset you own.
-The lender holds the asset as a collateral and will liquidate it if you should fail to meet your financial obligations.
+The lender holds the asset as collateral and will liquidate the asset if you fail to meet your financial obligations.
 Usually, secured loans have lower interest rates and better terms.
-Plus, if paid in a timely fashion, they can also positively affectyour credit score.
+Plus, if paid in a timely fashion, they can positively affect your credit score.